 - Login to the Client Centre

-- Choose Registered Domains from the menu and select mywebsite.net from the list
+- Choose Registered Domains from the menu and then in the list of domains, select mywebsite.net (the domain you’ll be creating name servers for).

-- Scroll to the bottom of the domain configuration and choose “Create a Name Server”
+- Scroll to the bottom of the domain configuration and choose “Branded Name Servers”

-- Under the “Create a Name Server” header, enter ns1 as the name server, then supply the IP address you wish to set for the DNS hosting service.
+- Enter ns1 as the name server, then supply the IP address you wish to set for the DNS hosting service.
 In our example, this is 127.5.5.5.

 Repeat this process for ns2.